Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 *   Feature: Admin management of user addresses.

 == Upgrade Notice ==

+= 1.0.7 =
+Address Nickname Type support (Home, Work, Other) on My Account and Checkout pages.

 = 1.0.6 =
 This is a feature and compatibility update.
 New addresses used at checkout are now automatically saved to the address book, and Multisite support has been improved.